allkern/iris/README.md

 Booting to the XMB should be possible once these features are implemented, and is one of my medium-term goals for this project.

+If you want to try it for yourself, you need to dump the BIOS out of your PSX console, then just clone the `desr` branch, build the emulator and set up the BIOS, ROM1 and ROM2 dumps in Settings > BIOS, or through the command line.

 # Special thanks and acknowledgements
 I would like to thank the emudev Discord server, Ziemas, Nelson (ncarrillo), cakehonolulu, PSI-rockin, noumi and the PCSX2 team for their kind support.